findy-network/findy-network.github.io/content/en/blog/low-hanging-performance/index.md

 }
 ```

-These two functions do exactly the same thing, or should I say almost because
+These two functions do precisely the same thing, or should I say almost because
-the latter's API is more generic.
+the latter’s API is more generic.
 The converted integer must be the first byte
 in the slice.

 It is much over 100x faster!
 Why?
-Because only thing we need is to process ASCII
+Because the only thing we need is to process
-string that comes in byte slice type.
+the ASCII string that comes in byte slice type.

-> You might ask that did this ruined the *readability*, which is fair question.
+> You might ask whether this ruined the *readability*, which is fair.
+But no,
-> But no, because the function `asciiWordToInt` is called from `GoroutineID`, which
+> because the function `asciiWordToInt` is called from `GoroutineID`, which is
 > just enough -- trust abstraction layering.
 (See the rule #1.)

 Next time you are writing something, think twice -- I do ;-)

 # P.S.

-There are so much more about performance tuning in Go.
+There is so much more about performance tuning in Go.
 This piece was just a
 scratch of the surface.
-If you are interested about topic, please contact our
+If you are interested in the topic, please get in touch
-project team and we tell you more.
-We would we extremely happy if you join our
+with our project team, and we will tell you more.
+We would be delighted if you
-effort to develop best performing identity agency.
+join our effort to develop the performing identity agency.